-SafetyWallet offers employers across South Africa, despite their sector, industry, size, or nature of business, with the perfect solution to health and safety compliance.
+SafetyWallet offers employers across South Africa, despite their sector, industry, size, or nature of business, with the perfect solution to OHS compliance.

-With SafetyWallet, subscribers have all the assistance and support they need to improve their health and safety and ensure that they are compliant with the Occupational Health and Safety Act.
+With SafetyWallet, subscribers have all the assistance and support they need to improve their OHS and ensure that they are compliant with the Occupational Health and Safety Act 85 of 1993.

-With SafetyWallet, subscribers can improve and maintain their OHS programme, gain access to the necessary training to ensure that employees are competent and have the advantage of health and safety audits which are conducted to measure health and safety compliance and reward their subscribers.
+With SafetyWallet, subscribers can improve and maintain their OHS Programme, gain access to the necessary training to ensure that employees are competent and have the advantage of Health and Safety Compliance Audit which are conducted to measure OHS compliance and reward their subscribers.

 SafetyWallet, along with its subscribers, continuously work to creating a safety, healthier, and more compliant culture in workplaces throughout the country.